Trump chastised for calling for suspending Constitution after election - ExBulletin

 Massive fraud of this type and magnitude allows for the termination of all rules, regulations and articles, even those found in the Constitution, he wrote.
 Our great founders did not want and would not tolerate false and fraudulent elections!

-On Sunday, new House Democratic leader Hakeem Jeffries described Trump’s statement as bizarre and extreme and said Republicans will have to choose whether to continue to hold Trump’s anti-democratic views.
+On Sunday, new House Democratic leader Hakeem Jeffries called Trump’s statement bizarre and extreme and said Republicans will have to choose to continue to hold Trump’s anti-democratic views.

 Republicans are going to have to work through their issues with the former president and decide whether to break with him and return to some semblance of reasonableness or continue to lean into extremism, not just from Trump, but from Trumpism, Jeffries said. .